RESEARCH EXCELLENCE FRAMEWORK

 The University's REF2021 submission will be overseen by the Pro Vice Chancellor for Research and Innovation, Professor Fiona Lettice, and coordinated by the Research and Innovation Service (RIN).

 Queries or requests for further information should be sent to REF21.Support@uea.ac.uk

-The University is currently preparing a Code of Practice to underpin our preparations for the submission.
-This document will be shared here once the appropriate consultations and approvals have been completed.
+The University has produced a Code of Practice to underpin our preparations for the submission.
+This document is available below.

 A REF Unit of Assessment Coordinator has been appointed to coordinate each submission under the guidance of an Associate Dean (Research).

 The REF Code of Practice details the approach, processes and procedures for use in the preparation of the University's submission to the 2021 Research Excellence Framework.
-The draft Code has been approved by the University Research Executive and Executive Team, and is being considered by the University Council prior to submission to the REF Equality and Diversity Panel for approval.
-We can however use this draft Code during this interim period before the University has an approved Code.
+The Code has been approved by the University Research Executive and Executive Team, and was considered by the University Council prior to submission to the REF Equality and Diversity Panel for approval.
+Approval was confirmed by Research England 08 November 2019.